 Definitions and Terminology

-Sebaceous Glands - Tiny glands found within the skin and follicles that produce an oil-like substance called sebum in order to waterproof and add lubrication to the hair and skin.
+Sebaceous Glands - Tiny glands found within the skin and follicles that produce an oil-like substance called sebum to waterproof and add lubrication to the hair and skin.

-Sebum - The odorless oily substance created from the sebaceous glands that helps to protect skin and hair, which can create a breeding ground for foul-smelling bacteria and acne when oil is overproduced.
+Sebum - The odorless oily substance created from the sebaceous glands that help to protect skin and hair, which can create a breeding ground for foul-smelling bacteria and acne when oil is overproduced.

 Progesterone - The female sex hormone named progesterone is produced via the ovaries and serves to thicken the uterus lining.
 It assists in regulating menstrual cycles and plays a critical role in pregnancy.